Cookies

 Directions

-Go ahead and brown your butter, which I talk about in first section of this blog post.
+Go ahead and brown your butter, which I discuss in this blog post’s first section.

-Take a mixer and you are going to mix the brown sugar and the other sugars together super well.
-You are then going to take the egg, egg yolk, vanilla, and yogurt and combine everything.
+Take a mixer, and you will mix the brown sugar and the other sugars super well.
+You will then combine the egg, egg yolk, vanilla, and yogurt.
 Mix it well.

-Then you are going to mix all of the dry ingredients together, including the baking soda, flour, and even the salt.
+Then you will mix all the dry ingredients together, including the baking soda, flour, and even the salt.

 Go ahead and add the dry ingredients to the wet ingredients in this recipe.
 Mix well.